ceyzaguirre4/backtracklib/README.md

 More granular control can be had by passing into `a()`:

 `heuristic `: a function that returns a integer or float that represents the likelyhood of a step being the correct one.
 A lower value means that the step is more likely to be correct than another with a higher `heuristic` return value.
 It must receive one parameter to indicate the position who's value is to be computed.
-The one diference between Djskra and A* is the inclusion of this function.
+The one diference between Dijskra and A* is the inclusion of this function.

 `time_limit`: a integer or float that indicates for how long (in seconds) the algorithm should run.
 Its default value is `0` which permits it to run indefinetely.